Northern Arizona University: NAZ Today, KJACK Radio, UTV Studios

 Through UTV Studios, students produce short films and two student film festivals during each academic year.
 UTV 62, a student-run cable channel, operates 24 hours daily, seven days a week on campus channel 62.

 Students also produce NAZ Today, which is broadcast on cable television throughout northern Arizona.
 It is the only local newscast in the region.
 In 2018, NAZ Today received national recognition from the Broadcast Education Association for "best student television newscast produced more than four days weekly."
 Students in NAU's Strategic Communication program publish NAZ Today stories on Facebook and Twitter, and maintain the show's website.

 KJACK (KLJXLP, 107.1 FM) is an FCC-licensed radio station that gives students hands-on learning of the basics of radio and broadcasting.
 In addition to popular and alternative music, KJACK students provide live sports broadcasts, talk shows, and news.

 NAU's televised news program, NAZ Today, airs Monday through Thursday in Flagstaff on NPG cable channel 4; formerly, it also aired on UniversityHouse (Dish Network channel 9411) until it folded.
 Since the shutdown of Channel 2 news in August 2008, NAZ Today is now the only TV news source for the Flagstaff area.

 Members of the MIC sports team cover sports across Northern Arizona for various media platforms in the MIC.
 Students also cover Baseball Spring Training and other major sporting events in Phoenix.

 Recreation services

 The John Haeger Health and Learning Center features include an indoor jogging track, a 38-foot climbing wall, a large weight room, a multipurpose gym, a cardio theatre, and 123,000 square feet of recreation opportunities.
 The center also includes all of the on-campus medical services and the offices for Disability Resources on campus.

 Intramural and club sports

 More than 30 competitive and recreational intramural opportunities in individual and team sports are available.
 Also, more than 40 sports clubs are classified as either competitive or recreational/instructional, including baseball, rugby, soccer, ice hockey, lacrosse, Quidditch, disc golf, kendo, mixed martial arts, and water polo.
 The club tennis team competes in the national USTA Tennis on Campus league and won the national Spring Invitational in 2017.

+Lumberjack Marching Band

+Supported by the Kitt School of Music, the Northern Arizona University's Lumberjack Marching Band performs at all home football games and select away games amongst other athletic events.
+The Lumberjack Band was invited to perform in the 2025 Macy's Thanksgiving Day Parade.